|About Causes Symptoms Treatment|

-Chemical.
-These burns may be external (on the skin) or internal (via ingestion).
+- Chemical.
+Also known as caustic burns, chemical burns can be external (on the skin) or internal (via ingestion).

 This article will focus on chemical burns in cats.

 Spillage of an acid or alkaline material on the coat can result in chemical burns.
 Petroleum, bleach, reed diffusers, chlorine, toilet cleaner, battery acid, caustic soda, ammonia, weed killers are all common household chemicals which can cause severe burns to cats.
-Sadly, not all chemical burns are accidental, with many publicized cases of cats being deliberately doused in chemicals to cause injury or death.
 In rare cases, chemical burns can occur in cats who have had topical flea products applied to the back of their necks.

 Damage can also occur internally as your cat may lick the chemical off his coat, causing internal injury.